Endpoint Security Campaign

 USB Drive Swap Program

-Beginning February 6th, 2013, CUMC IT will offer faculty and staff a free hardware encrypted flash drive in exchange for unencrypted flash drive(s) to help minimize the risks associated with storing confidential or secure data on this convenient, portable format.
-Full details are on the USB Drive Swap Program page.
+CUMC IT had been offering faculty and staff a free hardware encrypted flash drive in exchange for unencrypted flash drive(s) to help minimize the risks associated with storing confidential or secure data on this convenient, portable format.
+This period is over, please see Approved Encryption for help with obtaining an encrypted USB drive.

 CUMC IT User Walkup Service